Skip to main content

 Setup

-Setting up a DD Engine @ DD1000i starts with mounting the device on rails and connecting the required cables.
-By connecting a display and a keyboard to one side of the DD1000i, the Local admin interface can be reached.
-In Local admin, IP addresses and certificates must be included before the device can be managed remotely.
+Setting up a DD1000i starts with preparing the device for 19" rack mounting and connecting the required cables.
+By connecting a display and a keyboard to one section of the DD1000i, the console interface, Local admin, can be accessed.
+In Local admin, IP addresses and certificates must be defined before the device can be managed remotely.

 Rack mounting